kyrill71/php-route/README.md

 ```
 Currently only class methods are supported for parameterized routes.
 ### Middleware
 You can add middlewares to the addRoute function.
 Middleware wil execute before the controller or (anonymous) function.
 Your middleware class needs to implement the `MiddlewareInterface`.
-Your interface needs to have the `handle` function, this is the function that is called by the router package.
+Your class needs to have the `handle` function, this is the function that is called by the router package.
 When you did this you can add the middleware to your function like this:
 ```php
 $router->addRoute('GET', '/home', [Controller::class, 'home'], [MiddlewareClass::class]);